tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 	- image here
 4. This time click on **"select and install mod archive", navigate to your new seed zip file and click **"open"
 	- gif here

-*This will add the seed to your mods list*

 ### *Note: It is very important that the seed is always ABOVE the GoA ROM mod in the list.
 The Randomizer will not work otherwise*